-Captain offers you multiple ways to scale up your app, running it on multiple processes and benefit from all resources on your server.
+Captain offers you multiple ways to scale up your app, running it on multiple processes to take advantage of all the resources on your server.

 Run Multiple Instances of App:

 Your Pizza app is doing great and you are getting thousands of hits on your website.
 Having one instance of your app is not good enough.
 Your latency has gone up.
 Next thing you want is to consider to run multiple instances of your app on your Captain.
 You can do this from the Apps section of Captain web.
 Let's say you change your instance count to 3.
 Captain creates 3 instances of your app running at the same time.
 If any of them dies (crashes), it automatically spins off a new one!
 You always have 3 instances of your Pizza app running!
 The best part?
 Captain automatically spreads the requests between different instances of your app.